FantasyGold/FantasyGold-Core/doc/fantasygold-core/Running-FantasyGold.md

 # Command-line arguments

-These commands are accurate as of FantasyGold Core version '''v2.0.0'''.
+These commands are accurate as of fantasygold Core version '''v2.0.0'''.

 <table>
 <tbody><tr>